Metamath: Proof checkers

 Using the design ideas implemented in Metamath, Raph Levien has implemented very small proof checker, mmverify.py, at only 500 lines of Python code.

 Ghilbert is a similar though more elaborate language based on mmverify.py.
 Levien would like to implement a system where several people could collaborate and his work is emphasizing modularity and connection between small theories.

-Using Levien seminal works, many other implementations of the Metamath design principles have been implemented for a broad variety of languages.
+Using Levien's seminal work, many other implementations of the Metamath design principles have been implemented for a broad variety of languages.
 Juha Arpiainen has implemented his own proof checker in Common Lisp called Bourbaki and Marnix Klooster has coded a proof checker in Haskell called Hmm.

 Although they all use the overall Metamath approach to formal system checker coding, they also implement new concepts of their own.

 Editors

 Mel O'Cat designed a system called Mmj2, which provides a graphic user interface for proof entry.
 The initial aim of Mel O'Cat was to allow the user to enter the proofs by simply typing the formulas and letting Mmj2 find the appropriate inference rules to connect them.
 In Metamath on the contrary you may only enter the theorems names.
 You may not enter the formulas directly.
 Mmj2 has also the possibility to enter the proof forward or backward (Metamath only allows to enter proof backward).
 Moreover Mmj2 has a real grammar parser (unlike Metamath).
 This technical difference brings more comfort to the user.
 In particular Metamath sometimes hesitates between several formulas it analyzes (most of them being meaningless) and asks the user to choose.
 In Mmj2 this limitation no longer exists.

 There is also a project by William Hale to add a graphical user interface to Metamath called Mmide.
 Paul Chapman in its turn is working on a new proof browser, which has highlighting that allows you to see the referenced theorem before and after the substitution was made.

-Milpgame is a proof assistant and a checker (it shows a message only something gone wrong) with a graphic user interface for the Metamath language(set.mm),written by Filip Cernatescu, it is an open source(MIT License) Java application (cross-platform application: Window,Linux,Mac OS).
+Milpgame is a proof assistant and a checker (it shows a message only something gone wrong) with a graphic user interface for the Metamath language(set.mm), written by Filip Cernatescu, it is an open source(MIT License) Java application (cross-platform application: Window, Linux, Mac OS).
 User can enter the demonstration(proof) in two modes : forward and backward relative to the statement to prove.
 Milpgame checks if a statement is well formed (has a syntactic verifier).
 It can save unfinished proofs without the use of dummylink theorem.
 The demonstration is shown as tree, the statements are shown using html definitions (defined in typesetting chapter).
 Milpgame is distributed as Java .jar(JRE version 6 update 24 written in NetBeans IDE).